 With this in mind, we created the Absolutely Accessible Kent project to capitalize on the invaluable lived experience of user experts with disabilities.
-Check out this video for a sample of their work!

 Our movement above has indeed built strong foundations and forward momentum grounded in expertise and experience.
 Yet, that expertise and experience are only possible due to the support of the individual, community, and organizational partners we have the pleasure of working alongside every day in this vitally important work toward building a more accessible and inclusive world for all.

 Only in working collaboratively via shared experiences, skills, and wisdom from those with direct, first-hand perspectives are we able to make the most impact toward advancing best practices in diversity, equity, and inclusion that are grounded in and enhanced by complete accessibility.
 As such, while we look forward to connecting with all who might be interested in partnering with us, we especially relish opportunities to connect directly with individuals with disabilities, their families, and friends—who are admittedly our work’s real “secret sauce.”
 Whether you seek regular or occasional involvement, we want to hear from YOU!